cbg-ethz/pcNEM/README.md

 install_github("cbg-ethz/pcNEM")
 ```
 #### Running pc-NEM ####
 Small toy example with 6 S-genes, 6 experiments, and 90 E-genes.
-First, we sample a random network and then generate a perturbation map with on-target effects set to `0.8` and off-target effects set to `0.2`.
+First, we sample a random network and then generate a perturbation map with on-target probabilities set to `0.8` and off-target probabilities set to `0.2`.
 Next, simulate data with using network and map and setting FPR = 0.05 and FNR = 0.01.
 Then use pc-nem to learn the network and noise parameters.
 ```
 library(pcnem)
 library(Rgraphviz)